 The Company is not aware of any bankruptcy proceedings initiated against the members of its Council or Management Board.
 Related to the closure of operations in the Czech Republic, Meelis Milder acted in 2010 as a liquidator to the daughter company in the Czech Republic, Baltika Retail Czech Republic s.r.o.

-Related to the closure of operations in Poland, Meelis Milder is currently acting as a liquidator to the daughter company in Sp.z.o.o.
+Related to the closure of operations in Poland, Meelis Milder is currently acting as a liquidator to the daughter company in Poland, Baltika Poland Sp.z.o.o.

-The Council member Reet Saks is the head of the bankruptcy committee of OÜ Centurio Arendus (in bankruptcy) and AS FjordFresh Holding (in bankruptcy) and a member of the bankruptcy committee of Landlord Holdings OÜ (in bankruptcy).
+The Council member Reet Saks is the head of the bankruptcy committee of OÜ Centurio Arendus (in bankruptcy) and AS FjordFresh Holding (in bankruptcy).